jrock2004/dotfiles/README.md

 This repo is used to store my dotfiles for the applications that I use on my machine

 ## Branches
-- master - Bash on Windows
+- master - Linux and Bash on Windows
 - mac - Used on Apple [Tested on El Capitan]

 ## Pre-req
-You need to just install git so you can clone the repo
+You need to just install git and curl so you can clone the repo

 ## How to use
-To use this, its pretty simple.
-Clone this to ~/.dotfiles.
-Open the following file and edit the variables to match what you want
+Edit the following file and update the variables to match your need

 ```
 ~/.dotfiles/install.sh